Barr Vows To Let Mueller Finish His Russia Work — And Promises 'Transparency'

 "I wrote it myself, on my own initiative, without assistance, and based solely on public information," Barr wrote.

-The 68-year-old veteran Republican lawyer is an important player in Washington D.C. legal circles and has served as attorney general once before, in the administration of President George H.W.
-Bush.
+The 68-year-old veteran Republican lawyer is an important player in Washington legal circles and has served as attorney general once before, in the George H.W.
+Bush administration.

 In that capacity he supported Bush's use of his pardon power on six government officials who were involved with the Iran-Contra affair, including former Defense Secretary Caspar Weinberger, who had been set to face trial for allegedly lying to Congress.